-Assets, which totaled approximately $4.5 million at the time of the move in 1969, now total approximately $186 million.
+Assets, which totaled approximately $4.5 million at the time of the move in 1969, now total over $200 million.
 The growth has been accomplished by maintaining a focus on serving the small business community and providing excellent customer service to each and every customer.

 First Exchange Bank has made a conscious decision to remain independent and to assist in the communities we serve.
 Officers and staff are encouraged to participate in non-profit and service organizations to make a positive impact.
-The bank now has a total of six offices located in Mannington, Hundred, Fairview, Barrackville, Fairmont, and Suncrest.
+The bank now has a total of six offices located in Mannington, Fairmont, Morgantown, Hundred, Fairview, and Barrackville.